khanovico/LangChain-next-chatbot/README.md

 - Create a new project

 ## 7. Supabase and Clerk walkthrough
-- To properly use Supabase and Clerk, this article will help you understand how these two services work together: [NextJS + Supabase + Clerk: Build a simple todo app with multifactor authentication](https://clerk.com/blog/nextjs-supabase-todos-with-multifactor-authentication)
+- You need to be familiar with Supabase and Clerk to access to full control of this project.

 ## 8. Add your keys to the .env
 ```